uchenna631/ogbunike-caves/README.md

 ![Gallery](https://github.com/uchenna631/ogbunike-caves/blob/main/assets/images/gallery-page.JPG?raw=true)

 ### Features Left to Implement
-Another feature idea
-Actions and response on form submission left out due to time and scope limitation
+Actions and response on clicking form submission.
+This was left out due to time and scope limitation

+## Testing
+### Manual Testing
+This site was rigorously tested on different browsers and specifically on Chrome using Chrome DevTools.
+Tests were conducted for different screen sizes, tablets, and mobile phones.
+This site performs responsively for screen sizes of 270px max-width and upwards.

+### Validator Testing
+#### HTML
+No errors were returned when passing through the official W3C validator
+#### CSS
+No errors were found when passing through the official (Jigsaw) validator
+#### Unfixed Bugs
+None detected.